Equestrian statue of Leopold II, Ostend: Description

-The Equestrian statue of Leopold II is known locally as De Drie Gapers.
+The equestrian statue of Leopold II is known locally as De Drie Gapers ("The Three Gaps").
 The middle of the three passages was made on the sea side.

 The monument has an important architectural part that roughly consists of a voluminous upright column, with two horizontal bases on the left and right.
 This gives a form of a kind of double L monogram (two Ls turned away from each other), the monogram that Leopold II often used.
 On top in bronze, Leopold II sits in military uniform on horseback looking over the North Sea.

 At the bottom left a larger than life sculptural group, also in bronze, depicting Gratitude of the Congolese to Leopold II for freeing them from slavery among the Arabs.
 On the right, a pendant, depicting Tribute of the Ostend fishing population.

 Controversy

 Congo Free State

 Leopold was the founder and sole owner of the Congo Free State; a private project was undertaken on his behalf.
 He used the explorer Henry Morton Stanley to help him lay claim to the Congo, an area now known as the Democratic Republic of the Congo.
 At the Berlin Conference of 1884–85, the colonial nations of Europe authorised his claim by committing the Congo Free State to improve the lives of the native inhabitants.

 From the beginning, Leopold ignored these conditions and millions of Congolese inhabitants, including children, were mutilated and killed.
 He used great sums of the money from this exploitation for public and private construction projects in Belgium during this period.
 He donated the private buildings to the state before his death.

 Leopold extracted a fortune from the Congo, initially by the collection of ivory, and after a rise in the price of rubber in the 1890s, by forced labour from the natives to harvest and process rubber.
 Under his regime, millions of Congolese people died.

 Reports of deaths and abuse led to a major international scandal in the early 20th century, and Leopold was forced by the Belgian government to relinquish control of the colony to the civil administration in 1908.